dsysme/fp-ignite/PITCHME.md

 @title[Why learn FP?]
 ### Why Learn functional Programming?
 * To gear you mind into becoming a better programmer
-* The artist in you should compose music not code! compose code like Lego bricks
+* The artist in you should compose music not code!
+* You should compose code like Lego bricks
-* Many other resons but none that can fit in 10 min ignite talk
+* Many other reasons but none that can be explained in less than 10 min
 @title[fp in Java]
 ---
 @title[How to learn FP?]